 - A text editor.
 There are many available.
-If you use a file manager application, it probably has a built in editor.
+If you use a file manager application like gmc or nautilus, it probably has a built in editor.
 This will be fine. pico and mcedit are two relatively easy to use editors if you don't already have a favorite.
 There is a quick guide to Text editors in the Appendix that might help you get started.
-It is always a good idea to make a back up copy, before editing system configuration files. - For non-GUI editors and some of the commands, you will also need a terminal window opened. xterm, rxvt, and gnome-terminal all will work, as well as others. - You should also be familiar with your distribution's method of stopping services from running on each boot.
-Also, how they install (and uninstall) packages (rpm, deb, etc).
-And where to find the updates for your release.
-This information is available in your release's documentation, or on your vendor's web site.
+It is always a good idea to make a back up copy, before editing system configuration files. - For non-GUI editors and some of the commands, you will also need a terminal window opened. xterm, rxvt, and gnome-terminal all will work, as well as others.

 We'll be using a hypothetical system here for examples with the hostname "bigcat".
-Bigcat is a Linux desktop with a fresh install of the latest/greatest Linux distro running.
+Bigcat is a Linux desktop with a fresh install of the latest/greatest Red Hat running.
 Bigcat has a full-time, direct Internet connection.
 Even if your installation is not so "fresh", don't be deterred.
 Better late than never.